Ways To Get Some Quick Social Contact When You're Feeling Really Lonely And Isolated

 Go to a drop-in support group

-Many communities have drop-in support groups for people who have mood disorders, are struggling with addiction, are on the autism spectrum, and so on.
+Many communities have drop-in support groups for people who have mood disorders, are struggling with an addiction, are on the autism spectrum, and so on.
 Even if you don't have a formally diagnosed condition, if you're experiencing any feelings of anxiety or depression around your loneliness, it would be appropriate for you to attend.

-The format of each group varies, but usually they start with everyone checking in and giving an update on how life's been going for them lately (though no one's obligated to talk).
+The format of each group varies, but usually they start with everyone checking in and giving an update on how life's been going lately (though no one's obligated to talk).
 After that the group might have an open discussion about some topics that came up during the check in.

 Of course, these groups have many benefits, like providing a safe place where you can share some of your struggles with nonjudgmental people who get what you're going through.
 They can also just be a social experience.
 You get to spend about two hours in a friendly group's company.
 You can chat to the other members during the break or before the meeting officially starts.
 Yeah, the subject matter can get heavy at times, but there are also moments where everyone jokes around or speaks about everyday topics.
 The other group members aren't all scary "mental patients" who you'd never be able to relate to.
 They're regular people from all walks of life, who happen to be living with a challenge like depression, bereavement, or chronic pain.